Health care in Australia: Adoption of US-style preferred provider contracts

 have led to a high level of discontent amongst healthcare providers.

-The Senate enquiry into the value and affordability of private health insurance conducted 2017–18 led to a host of recommendations to Parliament to end these practices however as of the time of writing the Minister for Health has not taken any action.
+The Senate conducted an enquiry into the value and affordability of private health insurance beginning in 2017.
+The enquiry led to a host of recommendations to Parliament to end these practices however as of the time of writing the Minister for Health has not taken any action.
 The ACCC have also looked at this matter without recommending any action be taken.

-The impact of these PHI policies has been overwhelmingly to place financial pressure on healthcare providers and reduce the choice of healthcare provider to the patient as rebate amounts differ depending on which provider the patient attends.
-This has led to a number of bankruptcies in the Dental field.
+The impact of these private health insurance policies has been overwhelmingly to place financial pressure on healthcare providers and reduce the choice of healthcare provider to the patient as rebate amounts differ depending on which provider the patient attends.
+This has led to a number of bankruptcies in the dental field.

 Corporatisation of the dental industry

 The Australian Dental Association (ADA) set quality and care standards for the industry, but provide no standardised pricing schedule for services and treatment.
 Large corporate dental practices, which have a wide footprint, often have check-up and service KPIs.
 As there is no standard pricing schedule, this can quite often leave patients with large expenses, and on occasion unnecessary treatment.
 It also leads to cases where identical treatment plans can have drastically different pricing.